pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 # Access Manager v3 API for Unreal SDK

-Access Manager issues time-limited tokens with embedded permissions for PubNub resources:
+Access Manager enforces client access to PubNub resources via time-limited tokens with embedded permissions.
+Tokens can:
-- Time-bound via TTL.
+- Apply for a limited period (TTL).
-- Granted per resource lists or RegEx patterns.
+- Target specific resources via lists or RegEx patterns.
-- Multiple resources/permission levels in a single request.
+- Carry different permissions for different resources in a single grant.
-- Optional restriction to a single client via authorizedUuid (value of userId).
+- Be restricted to a single client using the authorizedUuid/AuthorizedUser.

 User ID / UUID
-- UUID in APIs equals the userId set during initialization.
+- User ID is also referred to as UUID/uuid in some APIs; it holds the value of userId set during initialization.

-Use via Blueprints or C++.
+You can use PubNub via Blueprints or C++.

-C++ setup
-- Add dependency to PubnubLibrary in Source/YourProject/YourProject.Build.cs:
+In Blueprints, the whole SDK is managed by a subsystem, so start by calling the Pubnub Subsystem node.

+In a C++ project, add a dependency to PubnubLibrary:

+In your IDE, navigate to Source/_{YourProject}_/_{YourProject}_.Build.cs and add a dependency to PubnubLibrary.

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-- Example subsystem usage:
+Compile and run the project.

+In C++, use the PubNub SDK via Game Instance Subsystem:

 ```
 #include "Kismet/GameplayStatics.h"